-- The Pipeline: The short ones.
+- Pulse: The short ones.
 Tight spotlights on local family people, places, trends and tips.
 150-400 words, plus creative info boxes and photo wrangling. $40-plus.

-- Kids 101: Informative child-development pieces on how kids tick (babies, toddlers, school-agers, tweens, teens).
+- Why: Informative child-development pieces on how kids tick (babies, toddlers, school-agers, tweens, teens).
 One to two local professional sources.
 600 words. $50.

-- My Words: Strong POV/personal perspective essay from a local parent.
+- Voice: Strong POV/personal perspective essay from a local parent.
 You pitch us the topic; must be specific and sussed out.
 600 words. $75-plus.

-- Metro Mom/Dad: Colorful profiles on a local parent (or someone who works with families or kids) who rocks.
+- Profiles: Colorful pieces on a local parent (or someone who works with families or kids) who rocks.
 One to two sources.
 800 words plus a “5 things” sidebar. $75-plus.

 - My Obsession: A 50-word blurb on something your family loves (toy, product, app, book, website, etc.).
 Supply a large photo.
 Any parent can submit. $25.